FlintHill/SUAS-Competition/sda_viewer/readme.md

 	- Open the newly renamed file.
 		- Uncomment the line `#extension=mysqli.dll` to `extension=mysqli.dll`
 	- Save and exit the `php.ini` file.
-4. Install MySQL:
+4. Configure MySQL:
-	- Open the installer and choose all the default options.
-		- Remember to save the root account password.
+	- Download [phpmyadmin](https://www.phpmyadmin.net/), and drag the contents of the download archive to the `C:/Apache24/htdocs/` directory.

+	The folder inside the archive usually has some complicated name, so it is **strongly recommended** to rename the directory to simply `phpmyadmin`, so that the folder structure looks like `C:/Apache24/htdocs/phpmyadmin/`.
+	- Navigate to `localhost/phpmyadmin` (or if you did not change the name of the phpmyadmin directory, replace phpmyadmin with whatever is the name of the directory in `htdocs`), and type in the username `root`, and the password of the root user that you set during the MySQL installation.
+		- If you do not remember the password you set, you may need to reinstall MySQL.
+	- Create a new MySQL database, called `tiles`.
+	- Open the `tiles` database, if it is not already open in phpmyadmin.
+	- Create a table (while still in the `tiles` database) called `tiles` TODO: fix
 5. Hit the Windows key, and in the menu that appears, type in `services.msc`, and hit enter.
 	- In the window that opens, right click on the `Apache Server` service, and select `Restart`.
 6. Drop all the files within this `sda_viewer/` directory into `C:/Apache24/htdocs/`
+	- Edit `tile/index.php` to the correct username and password to the MySQL account that you setup earlier.
+7. You are finished.

+You should be able to navigate to `localhost/sda/viewer/`, and see map tiles in the background.
+Additionally, if you run the dummy websocket server in `sda/viewer/python/demo-websocket/server.py`, and connect to it in the viewer with the IP address `localhost`, you should also be able to see map points, such as drone position, flight boundaries, and more.

 ### Interop.
-Server Specification
+Server Specification ###

+This section details the exact information retrieved from the AUVSI SUAS' Interoperability Server, based off the specifications that competition managers detail here:

 http://auvsi-suas-competition-interoperability-system.readthedocs.io/en/latest/specification.html

-TODO: correct because the viewer no longer _directly_ relies on the interop server.
+The Interop. server is not used directly by the viewer—as the Interop. mission and obstacle data is supplied through the websocket—, however, the format of the data, as described in the link above, is what is expected to be received by the viewer.

+The exact format expected is described below with the websocket server JSON response data, in the field labeled `interop. server info`.

-### WebSocket Server Specification
+### WebSocket Server Specification ###

+This section regards the information that needs to be transmitted from a WebSocket server in order to be used in the viewer.

-A websocket is the second and last connection that the viewer needs to establish in order to obtain the drone's current position, as it cannot be obtained elsewhere.
+A websocket is the primary and only connection that the viewer needs to establish in order to obtain the drone's current position, obstacle data, and other relevant mission points.

-An **example of the response** that a websocket might return is displayed below:
+An **example response** that a websocket must return is displayed below:

 ```
 {